You may wanna watch

-I didn’t buy it that time but now, I could not not to believe it.
+I didn’t buy it at that time but now, I could not believe it.
 Especially in Papua where not all villages are reachable by current information and technology yet.

 I looked at the path in front of me which was getting steeper.
-I felt all the pains from yesterday’s unplanned trekking at Ilugaimo was showing up as my foot one by one stepping on the slope that leading us to another higher point of the hill.
-Fortunately the steep path wasn’t long till we reached flat ground where I saw everyone who were ahead me started taking photos.
+I felt all the pains from yesterday’s unplanned trekking at Ilugaimo was showing up as my foot one by one step on the slope that leading us to another higher point of the hill.
+Fortunately, the steep path wasn’t long till we reached the flat ground where I saw everyone who was ahead me started taking photos.

 I looked at the direction where they were aiming and I saw one long stretch of river that I saw on photos I found online before.
 Just right about from the same angle.
 It was as beautiful as I remember.
 That’s the Baliem River with its numerous river bend that cut across the valley.
 I felt the breeze standing on the hill, I felt the calm overlooking at this view.
 There is a price to pay to enjoy this view with our own eyes.
 Deep in my heart, I told myself.

 ” I am finally here in Baliem Valley “

 About an hour later, around 1 pm, we finally reached our first village at Kilise where we would spend the night.
 Approaching the village, we saw a few kids were playing at the side of the path and seeing us coming seems to be something exciting for them.
 We brought some sweets for the children although personally I didn’t feel encouraged to give it to them.
 Yeah, I know children love sweets but when it has become a habit…?
 Ah, probably I was just thinking too much.